 This post includes March activities for preschoolers!
-You will find loads of ideas for your Montessori Shelves and resources for March themed activities.
+You will find loads of ideas for your Montessori Shelves and resources for preschool themes for March.

 March Activities for Preschoolers – Green and Gold Pom Pom Transfer

 Pompom Transfers are a wonderful Practical Life Work.
-It can be a simple hand transfer for the really little ones, or you can adjust the size of the pom poms and add tongs or tweezers to add a bit of fine motor difficulty to the work.
-You can also integrate a color or size sorting element to the work.
+It can be a simple hand transfer for the really little ones.
+Or you can adjust the size of the pom poms and add tongs or tweezers to add a bit of fine motor difficulty to the work.
+You can also integrate a color or size sorting element into the work.

-March Activities for Kids – Clover Lacing Card
+March Crafts for Preschool – Clover Lacing Card

 The next numeration work is a one to ten graph with and without shamrocks to help the child.